Staff Pose - Dandasana

 Step 1

-Sit with your legs together and stretched out in front of you.
-Place your hands next to your hips on the floor.
+Assume a seated position with your legs together and extended in front of you.
+Place your hands on the floor next to your hips.

 Step 2